-- There are 34 distinct Indigenous languages across B.C., including more than 60 dialects.
-B.C. has the largest number of Indigenous languages in the country.
-Language revitalization is a key practice of Indigenous cultural resurgence.
-While numbers of fluent speaker are down, numbers of people learning an Indigenous language are up! - The crisis of Indigenous children being removed from their communities into state foster care continues- In 2022, First Nations, Métis, Inuit and urban Indigenous children outnumbered non-Indigenous children in B.C. government care by a ratio of almost three to one even though they make up only 10 per cent of the total population of children in B.C.2 - The government of B.C. released the Action Plan for the implementation on the Declaration on the Rights of Indigenous Peoples in March, 2022.
+- people learning an Indigenous language are up!1 - make up only 10 per cent of the total population of children in B.C.2 - The government of B.C. released the Action Plan for the implementation on the Declaration action plan are implemented3 on the Rights of Indigenous Peoples in March, 2022.
 The plan outlines 89 actions for the government of B.C. to take.
-As an oversight body with a commitment to decolonization and the full realization of the Declaration Act, BCOHRC will work to ensure that the commitments of the action plan are implemented3
+As an oversight body with a commitment to decolonization and the full realization of the Declaration Act, BCOHRC will work to ensure that the commitments of the